steelwheels/KiwiScript/KiwiLibrary/Document/Class/Table.md

-# Table class
+# Table view class
-Table class has 2D array of immediate values.
+Table view class has 2D array of immediate values.
 This class support load/save operation from/to the file.
 The file format is defined by [table format](https://github.com/steelwheels/KiwiScript/blob/master/KiwiLibrary/Document/Format/Table.md).

 ## Constructor